Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs).
 Many assume Max DD Duration is the length of time between new highs during which the Max DD (magnitude) occurred.
 But that isn’t always the case.
 The Max DD duration is the longest time between peaks, period.
 So it could be the time when the program also had its biggest peak to valley loss (and usually is, because the program needs a long time to recover from the largest loss), but it doesn’t have to be'

-• Looking at the maximum time in days below previous high water mark of days in the last 5 years of Esoterica NextG Economy ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of days in the last 5 years of Esoterica NextG Economy ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: